nervosnetwork/mercury/core/rpc/README.md

 - `asset_info` - Specify the asset type for the transfer.
 - `from` - Specify the senders' addresses.
 - `to` - Specify recipient's address and amount.
-- `change` -  Specify an address for the change.
-  - If `change` is null, the first address in `from` works as the change address.
 - `fee_rate` - The unit for the fee is shannon or KB.
 The default fee rate is 1000.
 1 CKB = 10<sup>8</sup> shannons.
 - `since` - Specify the since configuration which prevents the transaction to be mined before a certain block timestamp or a block number.